The lattice of varieties of monoids

-In view of Theorem~\ref{chain gr uncount}, as well as in the semigroup case, it is natural to try to solve the latter problem modulo group varieties.

-Presently, both Problems~\ref{mod subvar lat} and~\ref{distr subvar lat} are very far from being completely solved.
-We note that some of the reasons that complicate the solution of these problems are highlighted at the end of Subsection~\ref{sublat}.

-One can turn to the presentation of known results related to Problem~\ref{mod subvar lat}.
-Recall that any monoid variety that is commutative or completely regular has a modular subvariety lattice; see Theorem~\ref{struct of COM} and Proposition~\ref{CR is mod}, respectively.
-The first explicit example of a monoid variety with a non-modular subvariety lattice was provided by Lee~\cite{Lee-12b} in 2012.
-For comparison, the first examples of semigroup varieties with a non-modular subvariety lattice were discovered independently by Je\v{z}ek~\cite{Jezek-69} and Schwabauer~\cite{Schwabauer-69} back in the late 1960s.
-The example discovered in Lee~\cite{Lee-12b} is the variety $\mathbf A\vee\mathbf{LRB}\vee\mathbf{RRB}$ with $\mathbf A=\var A_0^1$, where
+Presently, this problem is very far from being solved; some complications are highlighted at the end of Subsection~\ref{sublat}.
+However, there exist results that are relevant to solving Problem~\ref{mod subvar lat}.
+Recall that any monoid variety that is commutative or completely regular has a modular subvariety lattice; see Theorem~\ref{struct of COM} and Proposition~\ref{CR is mod}.
+The first example of a monoid variety with a non-modular subvariety lattice was published by Lee~\cite{Lee-12b} in 2012: the variety $\mathbf A_0^1\vee\mathbf{LRB}\vee\mathbf{RRB}$ with $\mathbf A_0^1=\var A_0^1$, where